-Sometimes it is so hard to follow and love You in the midst of a broken world and a broken me.
 Sometimes I think life would be easier if I didn’t have to feel the pain of a world and people without You.
-Sometimes I think life would be easier if I didn't realize the extent of my own sin.

-Discipleship.
 It's a word we throw around in the church a lot and it's a word that is actually not explicitly written in the Bible.
-So what is DISCIPLESHIP?

 The Lord is good and gracious in everything that He does, including the times when He walks us through seasons of deep suffering.
 We can see His goodness and grace even in the deep suffering because it leads us to trust Him and know Him more.
 It serves to shape us more into the image of God.
 It helps us to see the temporary nature of the world and the lasting satisfaction found in God.

 Why do the righteous suffer?
 Is all suffering for the sake of God?
 How do we reconcile the fact that God is good and God is sovereign with the fact that there is evil in the world?
 Does God somehow ordain evil and suffering?
 Why do the plans of the wicked prosper?